UPCOMING

 We offer members-only and open-to-the-public events to help build a passionate, educated, and active community.

-Together, we are working towards solving the housing shortage, displacement, and affordability crisis in the Bay area and California.
+Together, we are working towards solving the housing shortage, displacement, and affordability crisis in California.

 We welcome sponsors for our bi-annual events (Spring Symposium + Housing Heroes) to sustain and promote our efforts as an organization.